wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-update1-release-notes.md

 | Update 1.1          | 6.3.9600.17521                        |
 | Update 1.0          | 6.3.9600.17491                        |

 Please review the information contained in the release notes before you deploy the update in your StorSimple solution.
-For more information, see how to [install Update 1.2 on your StorSimple device](storsimple-install-update-1.md).
+For more information, see how to [install Update 1.2 on your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-install-update-1) --><!-- keep by customization: begin --> device](storsimple-install-update-1.md) <!-- keep by customization: end -->.

 >[AZURE.IMPORTANT]
 >
 - It takes approximately 5-10 hours to install this update (including the Windows Updates).
 - Update 1.2 has software, LSI driver and disk firmware updates.
-To install, follow the instructions in [install Update 1.2 on your StorSimple device](storsimple-install-update-1.md).
+To install, follow the instructions in [install Update 1.2 on your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-install-update-1) --><!-- keep by customization: begin --> device](storsimple-install-update-1.md) <!-- keep by customization: end -->.
 - For new releases, you may not see updates immediately because we do a phased rollout of the updates.
 Scan for updates in a few days again as these will become available soon.